OpenMW/openmw/docs/source/reference/documentationHowTo.rst

 GitLab integration in PyCharm
 =============================

-As most of the hosting of OpenMW is moving to Gitlab, we should encourage the use of GitLab, though GitHub will continue to be supported.
+As most of the hosting of OpenMW has moved to Gitlab, we should encourage the use of GitLab, though GitHub will continue to be supported.

 Add a couple of plugins to Pycharm - see general instructions at https://www.jetbrains.com/help/pycharm/installing-updating-and-uninstalling-repository-plugins.html